bahe-msft/fips-check/README.md

     CGO Enabled: false
     Uses Systemcrypto: false
     Fails on FIPS Check: true
-    ⚠️  FIPS Status: NOT FIPS ENABLED (no systemcrypto)
+    ❌ FIPS Status: NOT COMPLIANT (systemcrypto not in use)

 ─────────────────────────────────────────────────────
 Summary: